siderolabs/talos/docs/content/configuration/masters.md

   ...
 ```

-This process only needs to be performed on you initial node's configuration file.
+This process only needs to be performed on your initial node's configuration file.

 ### Configuring `trustd`